zettdaymond/opulus/README.md

 - **GRAPHVIZ_BACKEND=STATIC/SHARED/NONE**

-Specifies what type of graph drawing backend coverage graph plugin will use.
+Specifies what type of a graph-visualization backend the coverage graph plugin will use.
+STATIC - means that you have and want to use static Graphviz libraries, SHARED - the same, but shared libraries, NONE - you don't want to use any graph-visualization backend.
+Thus, the coverage graph, by itself, become unavailable, but the analisys result stays available.

 # About Windows: #
 The easiest way to compile on Windows is to use MSYS2.
 To install all dependencies execute following commands in MinGW shell: